shenwei356/LexicMap/docs/content/faqs/_index.md

     --seed-max-desert 200 --seed-in-desert-dist 50

-which would generate densers seeds and provide more sensitive results for less similar targets.
+which would generate densers seeds and provide more sensitive results for distant targets.
-The costs are slower (~3X) indexing speed, higher (~2X) indexing memory and bigger (~50%) index size.
+The costs are longer (2-3X) indexing time, higher (1.5-2X) indexing memory and bigger (~1.5X) index size.

 ### Does LexicMap support fungi genomes?